flamerten/ESP32S3-Alarm-Clock-PCBA/README.md

-# ESP32 S3 Alarm Clock
+# ESP32 S3 Alarm Clock PCBA
 I used KiCAD to design an ESP32S3 based alarm clock.
 It includes an IMU (LSM6DSOX), a RTC (PCF8523) and 29 WS2812-2020 LEDs for showing the time via 7 segment digits.
 The PCB was manufactured and assembled via JLCPB.
+This repository includes the schematic, layout and Arduino script for testing the various functions on the board.
+The firmware based on ESP-IDF is still in progress.

 ![Render](./pics/AlarmClockProjV1.png)
 ![Actual](./pics/Actual.jpg)